 Construct a query by writing SQL syntax

 If you are experienced in writing SQL syntax, you may prefer to build and manage queries in SQL mode.
-Click the SQL toggle button to switch to the SQL mode.
+Click the SQL toggle button to switch to SQL mode.
 The benefits of working in SQL mode include the following: